Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D38
+Tech test successfully submitted with pagination success.
+Now its back to the Angular tutorial.
+It's getting pretty hairy now and I'm wondering how long it would take me to be able to do a non-tutorial guided project.
+Answer would no doubt be a very long time.
+I'm also having many styling issues.
+Have I mentioned how much I hate css?

 ### R3D37
 I'm still prepping for my "2 hour" tech test due tomorrow.
 So far I've struggled my way through rspec mocking of nokogiri web scrapes and now I'm trying to fathom out how to loop (and scrape) through multiple web pages when the results are paginated.